lbl-srg/ctrl-flow-dev/docs/linkage-schema.md

 - `SystemType`: template category
 - `Template`: Modelica Template
-- `Option`: a node of info from the template that either specifies how to render a dropdown or bit of UI, or links to a list of child options
+- `Option`: a node of info from the template that either specifies how to render a dropdown or bit of UI, or links to a list of child `Option`s
-- `ScheduleOption`: Like an `Option` but it also has `ScheduleCategory` categories
+- `ScheduleOption`: Like an `Option` but it also has a list of `ScheduleCategory`s
-- `ScheduleCategory`: Categories for `ScheduleOption`
+- `ScheduleCategory`: Category for `ScheduleOption`

 Write Data types (data created from user input):